jake-knerr/chess/README.md

 #### A content element can only have a single fragment applied to it.

 In other words, multiple fragments cannot be applied to the same content.
-This prohibition applies to fragments from the same component or multiple components.

 > Why?
 The composition of fragments leads to confusion.